ml5js/ml5-website-v01/docs/api-Getting-Started.md

 ## Creating a simple image classification example

-Let's add something more to classify an image
+Let's add something more to classify an image using the pre-trained MobileNet model.

 ```html
 <!DOCTYPE html>